kudobuilder/kuttl/keps/0005-kuttl-as-a-library.md

 * Err on the side of flexibility
 * Err on the side of returning errors instead of panicking/Fatalf/etc.
 * Cohesive logging output (parameters, formatting, etc.)
-* Separation of concerns between domains (KUDO, Kubernetes, etc.)
+* Separation of concerns between domains (KUDO, Operators, Kubernetes, etc.)

 ## Proposal